 However, the vision served notice that this ‘trampling of Jerusalem’ would be temporary – a period of “seven times.”
 How long a period is that?
 Revelation 12:6, 14 indicates that three and half times equal “a thousand two hundred and sixty days.”
 “Seven times” would therefore last twice as long, or 2,520 days.

-Using this Watchtower standard, Jacob bowed down to Esau for 2,520 days (Gen. 33:3), the Jews sprinkled blood on their sacrifices for 2,520 days during each day (Lev.
-4:6), Israel marched around Jericho 2,520 days on the 7th day (Jos.
-6:4), Elijah’s servants looked for rain for 2,520 days (1 Kgs.
+Using this Watchtower argument: Jacob bowed down to Esau for 2,520 days (Gen. 33:3).
+The Jews sprinkled blood on their sacrifices for 2,520 days during each day (Lev.
+4:6).
+Israel marched around Jericho 2,520 days on the 7th day (Jos.
+6:4).
+Elijah’s servants looked for rain for 2,520 days (1 Kgs.
 18:43) and the resurrected child sneezed for 2,520 days (2 Kgs.
 4:35).
 Do these statements make sense?

 On the basis of Numbers 14:34 and Ezekiel 4:6, which speaks of “a day for a year,” the “seven times” would cover 2,520 years

 Just because He commanded Israel to wander in the wilderness for 40 years according to the number of days the spies were in Canaan and appointed years according to the same number of days in Ezekiel’s case doesn’t give anyone the right to conclude that the word days means years in every place in prophecy.

 The 2,520 years began in October 607 B.C.E., when Jerusalem fell to the Babylonians and the Davidic king was taken off his throne.
-Ther period ended in October 1914.
+The period ended in October 1914.
 At that time … Jesus Christ was installed as God’s heavenly king.”